General Application for GST/HST Rebates

 Note

-If you are an investment plan that meets the eligibility criteria referred to above, apply the following formulas below to calculate the rebate amount applicable to you under subsection 261.31(2) of the ETA with respect to tax on taxable supplies made in a participating province under subsection 165(2), section 212.1, or section 218.1 or amounts self-assessed under Division IV.1 of the ETA.
+If you are an investment plan or a segregated fund of an insurer that meets the eligibility criteria referred to above, apply the following formulas to calculate the rebate amount applicable to you under subsection 261.31(2) with respect to the provincial part of the HST payable under subsection 165(2), section 212.1, section 218.1, or Division IV.1.

 Provincial stratified investment plans